Saskatoon police fatally shoot man | CBC News

 Police in Saskatoon say a man is dead after an officer-involved shooting on Thursday evening.

 Officers were called to a boarding house on the 1300 block of Avenue E N. around 5:45 p.m.
-CST after someone heard shots being fired inside the multi-unit home.
+CST after a report of a man with a firearm at the multi-unit home.

 Police went into the building to make sure people were safe.
-When they entered, they say they were confronted by the suspect, who was armed.
+When they entered, they say they were confronted by an armed man.

 The block was immediately cordoned off and there was a heavy police presence brought into the area.

-So far, no information on the man who died has been released.

-An investigation into the shooting will be led by the Regina Police Service.
-Saskatchewan Serious Incident Response Team.
+An investigation into the shooting will be led by the Regina Police Service with assistance from the Saskatchewan Serious Incident Response Team.
 The Saskatoon Police Service also asked for two independent observers be involved in the investigation.